Sathyanarayanansakthi/Sathyanarayanansakthi/README.md

-<h1 align="center">Hi 👋, I'm Sathya Narayanan</h1>
+<h1 align="center">Hi 👋, I'm Sathya Narayanan.S</h1>
-<h3 align="center">Full Stack Developer | Tech Enthusiast | Problem Solver</h3>
+<h3 align="center">Full Stack Developer | Tech Enthusiast | Open to Work</h3>

 ---

 ## 🙋‍♂️ About Me

-I'm a passionate **Full Stack Developer** with a love for building scalable, high-performance web applications and solving real-world problems with clean code.
+I'm a motivated and detail-oriented **Full Stack Developer** actively seeking **internship or full-time opportunities** in web development and backend engineering.

-- 🎓 **Education:** B.Sc Computer Science, Sri Krishna Arts and Science College (SKASC), Coimbatore
+- 🎓 **Education:** B.Sc in Computer Science from Sri Krishna Arts and Science College (SKASC), Coimbatore
-- 💼 **What I Do:** I develop full-stack applications using React, FastAPI, and PostgreSQL.
-I specialize in role-based authentication systems, feedback dashboards, and real-time web applications.
-- ⚙️ **Tools I Love:** VS Code, Postman, Docker, Git, Swagger
-- 🧠 **Currently Learning:** Redux Toolkit, Next.js, Advanced TypeScript, DevOps & CI/CD
+- 💻 **Passion:** Building clean, scalable, and efficient web applications using modern tools and frameworks
-- 🚀 **Career Goal:** To become a world-class Software Engineer contributing to impactful projects and scalable systems
+- 🚀 **Career Goal:** To join a dynamic and growth-oriented company where I can contribute to real-world products and continue learning
-- 🤝 **Open to:** Internships | Freelance Projects | Remote Developer Roles
+- 🧠 **Currently Learning:** Redux Toolkit, Next.js, and DevOps fundamentals
+- 🤝 **Available For:** Full-time roles, internships, and freelance projects (On-site or Remote)

 ---